As I sit here waiting for the leaves in my yard to start tumbling to the ground, there is much to ponder in sports these days.

 To call what happened in 2013 a turnaround is understating things just a little bit.
 I'm not sure anyone, or at least anyone who will be honest with you, would have thought the Red Sox would win the American League East -- and do it with the best record in the sport.

 I thought Boston would win the division, but I believed that the Sox, Yankees, Orioles, Rays and Blue Jays would all take turns beating each other up and the division crown would be a team with 85-90 wins.
-That didn't happen because the Blue Jays spit the bit early, the Orioles didn't win the close games like they did in 2012, and the Yankees spent the vast majority of the team payroll on injured guys.

 Can the Red Sox get past the Rays?
 Time will tell.